loranger32/theory_of_games/README.md

 - more pre-defined behaviors ;
 - allow user to define his own behaviors ;
 - real time playing against other players (ai) with randomly selected behaviors;
+- adaptative beahviors for the ai ;
+- Implement a version with a non predefined number of rounds;
 - export results in various format (JSON, YAML, CSV, Markdown, html) ;
 - english translation ;
 - package it as a gem ;